 If you already created an account for the CBEST, CPACE, CSET, CTEL, or RICA, you do not need to create a new account through this website.
 Continue to use your existing username and password to log in.

-Revised Subject Matter Requirements (SMRs) for CSET: Multiple Subjects, English,
+Revised Subject Matter Requirements (SMRs) for CSET: Multiple Subjects, English, and Mathematics

 At its June 13–14, 2013 meeting, the Commission on Teacher Credentialing adopted